keyshade-xyz/keyshade/docs/integration/languages/set-up-with-python.md

 >
 >* **Variables** are non-sensitive configuration values, like port numbers, feature flags, or environment modes.
 These are stored in plain text and are not encrypted.

 > Need help with projects and secrets?
-See [Managing Secrets & Variables](/docs/getting-started/adding-your-first-secret-and-variable.md)
+See [Managing Secrets, Variables and Environments](/docs/getting-started/adding-your-first-secret-and-variable.md)

 ## Initialize Keyshade in Your Project